-How to install a Monnit wireless voltage sensor.
+How to install a Monnit Wireless Voltage Sensor

-Before Mounting Your Sensor
+Before Mounting Your Sensors

 When you are finished adding the sensor to your account, insert the battery.
 Peel back the black sticker cover of the battery slot and slide the coin cell battery into the sensor as shown in the following illustration.
 The sensor will power on within 10-20 seconds.
 Once online, your sensor is ready to be deployed.